Police Dog Service with my Police Service Dogs – It was a specialist policing role for 6 years from April 1976 to May 1982

-Dogs and I seemed to get along and at some stage during Policing career I had the urge to become a Police Dog Service (PDS) handler.
+Dogs and I seemed to get along and at some stage, during my Policing career, I had the desire to become a Police Dog Service (PDS) handler.

 - Arko – a smaller and darker colored German shepherd (pictured above) with a nice disposition – that was used for general duties and for airport drug detection work